The Church & Homelessness

 We invite you into partnership with us.
 We want to hear Jesus say, “Enter into My joy.
 I was homeless, and you invited me in,” (Matthew 25:35).

-For more information or to get involved, contact us at firstname.lastname@example.org.
+For more information or to get connected, contact us at firstname.lastname@example.org.

 Research has shown that increased Adverse Childhood Experiences (ACEs), including exposure to, abuse, violence, and neglect in childhood, correlates significantly with increased homelessness.
 The Canadian Observatory on Homelessness performed a study which demonstrated that those who have experienced 0 ACEs had only a 1.3% risk of homelessness, while those that have experienced 5 ACEs at 17% risk, and those with 8 or more at a 33.3% chance of homelessness.
 ACEs further correlated to a significantly increased risk of substance abuse, clinical depression, and other mental health disorders - factors which feed and perpetuate homelessness.
 Children who are raised in homelessness are exposed to exponentially higher numbers of ACEs, therefore exponentially increasing their risk to stay homeless and perpetuating the cycle.
 (To read more about the Canadian Observatory on Homelessness’ study, see here.
 Visit the National Health Care for the Homeless Council’s study here).